shapeblue/QA-Portal/README.md

 ### Viewing Health Check PRs

-When you open the dashboard, it automatically loads all active health check PRs from the Apache CloudStack repository.
-These are PRs with `[HEALTH]` in the title.
+When you open the dashboard, it automatically loads all active health check PRs from the database.
+These are PRs labeled with `type:healthcheckrun` in the `pr_health_labels` table.

 ### Searching for a Specific PR